Daam: Plot

-Zara Hidayatullah and Maleeha Sami were two close friends for a span of seven years.
-Zara belongs to a lower-middle-class family while Maleeha comes from an upper class household.
-Yet their class difference did not threaten their unbreakable bond.
-Maleeha had been there for her friend through many hardships, but she never really felt the extent of anguish which plagued Zara's life.
-The great blow to their friendship comes when Maleeha's elder brother Junaid, shows his interest in marrying Zara.
-Their parents have no objection to the union, but it comes as ashock to Maleeha.
-She thought that Zara was trapping her brother who is eligible in all means to live a better life.
+Zara Hidayatullah and Maleeha Sami have been two close friends for seven years.
+Zara belongs to a lower-middle-class family while Maleeha comes from an upper-class household, but their class difference does not threaten their friendship.
+Maleeha has been there for her friend through many hardships, but she never really felt the extent of anguish which plagued Zara's life.
+The great blow to their friendship comes when Maleeha's elder brother Junaid shows his interest in marrying Zara.
+Their parents have no objection to the union, but it comes as a shock to Maleeha.
+She thought that Zara was trapping her brother, who could live a better life.
 Maleeha's cousin Fiza, who is also Zara and Maleeha's class fellow, starts manipulating her against Zara.
-Meanwhile, Zara's family found the perfect suitor for her older sister Aasma whose marriage was a reason of depression for anyone.
+Meanwhile, Zara's family found the perfect suitor for her older sister Aasma, whose marriage was a reason for depression for anyone.
 She promises Junaid that his family can approach hers with their proposal after her sister's marriage.
 But things didn't go as planned.
-Zara's father got imprisoned for deceit in a business scheme he was involved in.
-Her family needed to accumulate a large amount to pay for his bail, which they couldn't afford.
+Zara's father is imprisoned for deceit in a business scheme he was involved in.
+Her family needed to accumulate a large amount of money to pay for his bail, which they couldn't afford.
 Zara asks Maleeha for help, but Maleeha makes a bargain with her.
-She decided to give Zara the money only if she breaks things up with Junaid.
+She decides to give Zara the money only if she breaks things up with Junaid.
 Insulted, disdained and helpless, Zara agrees and gives Maleeha the pendant Junaid gifted to her as a token of his love.
 Junaid's family later approaches Zara, but she turns them down by saying that she is committed to one of her cousins.
 Meanwhile, Fiza starts to develop feelings for Junaid.
-When Junaid refuses, Fiza made life miserable for Maleeha and her husband Yasir who is also Fiza's brother.
-Zara in the meanwhile receives a 100% scholarship, and shifts to Glasgow for her further education.
-Moving to UK after a short period of time, Zara returns Maleeha every single penny which Maleeha had spent on her ever in the seven years of their friendship.
+When Junaid refuses, Fiza makes life miserable for Maleeha and her husband Yasir, who is also Fiza's brother.
+Meanwhile, Zara receives a 100% scholarship and shifts to Glasgow for her further education.
+Moving to the UK after a short period of time, Zara returns to Maleeha every single penny that Maleeha had spent on her in the seven years of their friendship.